 - if the collection has failed permanently, which frees the money from the entry for another collection attempt.

-The association between entries and payments can take place in various ways:
+The association between entries and payments takes place in various ways:

 - Automatic payment matching using a unique criterion

-- When processing payments via a payment provider integration or a connected bank account, there is, usually, a unique ID – a payment provider ID or, with direct debits produced from JustOn Cash Management, an end-to-end ID.
+- When initiating payment transactions via a payment provider integration or a connected bank account, there is, usually, a unique ID – a payment provider ID or, with direct debits or credits produced from JustOn Cash Management, an end-to-end ID.

 - Automatic payment matching by data comparison

-- JustOn Cash Management can relate payments with entries based on matching data like IBAN, reference text, debtor/creditor information and amount.
+- JustOn Cash Management can relate payment transactions with entries based on matching data like the customer number or statement number – as passed with the reference text – or the amount.
 Depending on the data quality, this either directly connects payments with entries or produces a list of probable matches to be reviewed and completed by users.

 - Manual settlement